parse-community/parse-server/README.md

 ### Compatibility

 #### MongoDB Support
 Parse Server is continuously tested with the most recent releases of MongoDB to ensure compatibility.
-The rests run against the latest patch version of each MongoDB release.
+The tests run against the latest patch version of each MongoDB release.
 We follow the [MongoDB support schedule](https://www.mongodb.com/support-policy) and only test against versions that are officially supported by MongoDB and have not reached their end-of-life date yet.

   | Version     | Latest Patch Version | End-of-Life Date | Compatibility      |
   |-------------|----------------------|------------------|--------------------|